Skip to content

 • at 24 months in the post-reproductive phase.

 Additionally, the researchers used a method called bulk RNA sequencing.
-This method reveals which genes are particularly active in a tissue and allows conclusions about which biological processes are intensified or downregulated at different ages.
+This technique reveals which genes are particularly active in a tissue and allows conclusions about which biological processes are intensified or downregulated at different ages.

 How the Ovaries Change